ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 ### CascadingComponentService

-We also need a component wrapper to encapsulate service creation and disposal.
+`CascadingComponentService` is a a component wrapper to encapsulate service creation and disposal.

-The main code is implemented in `SetParametersAsync`.
-Everything needs to happen before any render event occurs. `IDisposable` and `IAsyncDisposable` is implemented to dispose of `TService` correctly.
+The main code is implemented in `SetParametersAsync`: everything happens before any render event occurs. `IAsyncDisposable` is implemented to ensure `TService` is disposed correctly.

 ```csharp
 @namespace Blazr.UI